Tips for Making Parenting (a little bit) Easier

 The goal of the book is to support parents in raising emotionally resilient children.

-The author also provides concrete examples of how to address specific concerns (i.e. lying, hitting, whining, etc.).
+The author provides concrete examples of how to address specific concerns (i.e. lying, hitting, whining, etc.).

 For example: